 Spend a fantastic car-free day wildlife watching from Easdale Island.
 Make the five minute passenger ferry crossing to this tranquil part of Scotland, where you can take a whale spotting trip, an excursion to the Corryvreckan Whirlpool or a tour of a local seal colony.

-Other areas of interest include the historical remains of what was once the centre of the Scottish slate mining industry.
 The still pools, which are a defining feature of Easdale, were once active slate quarries, and together with the wide variety of flora and bird life make Easdale unique.

 Glen Coe